korn-sudo/Project-Fog/README.md

 ## Development

-Want to contribute?
+Want to contribute or donate?
 Great!

 Currently I do not have any VPS or server.
-It would great if you spare some of yours VPS or server.
+It would be great if you spare some of yours VPS or server to continue this project.

    [git-repo-url]: <https://github.com/joemccann/dillinger.git>